Top Ten Reasons to Come to NYU Prague:

 One of the most beautiful cities in Europe, Prague has a rich intellectual tradition.
 Its relatively small size, safe city streets, infinite array of cultural events, great public transportation, sense of mystery and quiet green spaces make people fall in love with this city of 100 spires.

 Students are enchanted by the gorgeous views of Prague, the magical Charles Bridge, the quirky, hidden corners of the city.
 The city's beauty extends beyond the toursity center, and during the semester students have time to discover it.
-Read about their reflections on our student blog.
+Read their reflections on our student blog.

 Find out more about the practicalities of living in Prague here.